rowan-sl/coqui-rs/coqui-tts/README.md

 This is not one of my high-effort projects, and if you would like to see more features implemented, feel free to ask in the [repo](https://github.com/rowan-sl/coqui-rs/tree/main)

+## Python dependanices

+this depends on the `TTS` package, (currently supports 0.7.1). it is recommended to install it in a python virtual environment such as `venv`